Check out our list of Winter Snow Activities for kids and families. Includes indoor and outdoor fun. Snow paint, crafts and more!

 Snow is one of the “coolest” sensory play supplies ever because it falls from the sky in what often feels like an endless (free) supply of play material!
-This winter we have received plenty of snow to play with and since last year was such a snow bust I have been waiting a whole year to try some of these colorful, artistic, and creative icy activities with the kids that can be done indoors our outside.
-Let’s hurry and try them all before the snow melts!
-When you look outside if you don’t see snow don’t worry because if you have a snow cone machine you can make your own snow or you can freeze water and play with ice (check out the ice play ideas below).
+This winter we have received plenty of snow to play in!
+Last year was such a snow bust I have been waiting a whole year to try some of these colorful, artistic, and creative winter snow activities with the kids that can be done indoors our outside.

 Thank you for visiting.
 This post may contain affiliate links to recommended products at no extra cost to you.
 Read our Disclosures and Terms of Use.
 Don't miss out again, become a Reader here <--it's FREE.